PaddlePaddle/docs/doc/fluid/advanced_usage/development/new_op/new_op_en.md

 <a name="Typical Problems"></a>
 #### Typical Problems

-1. No error message or error message is too short to provide effective notification to the user.
+1.No error message exists or error message is too short to provide effective notification to the user.

   Problem example 1: Absent message
   ```